ericgiovannini/gradual-typing-semantics-in-sgdt/for-popl-reviews/README.md

 The top-level `artifact` directory consists of this README file as well as the `code` directory containing the Agda library.

-The organization of the library is as follows:
+The organization of the library in the `code` directory is as follows:

 * `Common/` - Code used throughout the development, including guarded type theory primitives and lemmas